rundeck/docs/en/manual/job-workflows.md

 Steps in a workflow can be either *Node Steps* or *Workflow Steps*.

 * Node Steps operate once on each Node, which could be multiple times within a workflow.
-For a full list of Node Steps, see [Node Steps](node-steps/index.html)
+For a full list of Node Steps, see [Job Plugins - Node Steps](job-plugins.html#node-steps)
 * Workflow Steps operate only once in the workflow.
-For a full list of Workflow Steps, see [Workflow Steps](workflow-steps/index.html)
+For a full list of Workflow Steps, see [Workflow Steps](job-plugins.html#workflow-steps)

 ## Reordering steps